Climate Change Measures

 (%)

 Non-energy GHG emissions are less than 5% of total emissions and therefore not included in the disclosed data.
+See the EHS Report 2025 for detailed data by area.

 Our Efforts to Reduce GHG Emissions